LuzmaGrey/LuzmaGrey/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning more Javascript, React, GraphQL, backend stack, etc...
+- 🌱 I’m currently learning more about Javascript, and in the backend side Java.
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I love coffe but barely like latte...